th0r0nd0r/auth-project/README.md

 ## Features
 - Fullstack user auth using JWTs and Passport.js
 - Dynamic SPA with React.js
-- frontend routing with React Router
+- Frontend routing with React Router
-- timed token expiration and user logout
+- Timed token expiration and user logout

 ## How to Use
 - clone or download this repository